 - Round Table.
 Precise format is fluid, to be arranged in a small seminar room anticipating an audience of 20 people.
 Specify Chair and Discussant as required;

-- PechaKucha sessions (between 15 and 25 papers comprised of 20 slides are shown for 20 seconds each.
-Presentations therefore last 6 minutes and 40 seconds in total).
+- Short Talk sessions (between 15 and 25 papers comprised of c.
+5-10 minutes each).
 Specify Chair and Discussant as required;

 - Digital Presentations/Posters– instead of a poster session, for TAG Deva there will be the option of digital presentations and posters.
 Following the format of the 2 successful #PATC Public Archaeology Twitter Conferences, we welcome proposals for half-day and evening Twitter sessions, either on stand-alone themes or ones connected to half-day sessions (options 1-4).
 Individual digital posters can also be presented and will also be disseminated by Twitter and archived on our website.

 - Applied Archaeological Theory Strand: Please note that we have an explicit strand identified on the website.
 Please highlight if you wish your session to be included in this strand.

 - TAG Deva encourages open and inclusive practices in promoting your session;